PATIENTS & VISITORS

 INSURANCE COVERAGE INFORMATION

-The Richland Hospital, Inc. is happy to help you better understand insurance coverage.
+The Richland Hospital and Clinics is happy to help you better understand insurance coverage.
 If you have health insurance, we will bill your insurance company on your behalf.
-At times, The Richland Hospital, Inc. or your insurer may need additional information to process your claims.
+At times, The Richland Hospital and Clinics or your insurer may need additional information to process your claims.
 Please be sure to respond promptly to any requests for more information.

 You may still owe a balance after your insurance plan pays your claim.
 Your insurance plan may require multiple deductibles, copays, and/or coinsurance.
 Coverage will depend on the type of plan you have chosen.

 If your insurance provider does not make payment(s) promptly or does not respond to our attempts to resolve payment matters, we will send you a bill.
 Be sure you know your health insurance policy and all pre-certification and pre-authorization requirements.
 If your health insurance denies your claim, you will be responsible for contacting them for resolution or you may be responsible for the charges.

 The Richland Hospital and Clinics participates in a variety of health plans.
 You can learn the details of your policy by visiting your insurance company’s website or contacting its customer/member services department.
 The back of your insurance card should include the phone number and website address you will need.

 - Is the Richland Hospital and Clinics in-network for my plan?
 If not, how will this affect payment for the services I would receive?